 - 7. To facilitate the process of managing the work of the Committee, CCFH may establish an ad hoc Working Group for the Establishment of CCFH Work Priorities ("ad hoc Working Group") at each Session, in accordance with the Guidelines on Physical Working Groups. - 8.
-The Codex Committee on Food Hygiene will, normally, employ the following process for undertaking new work. - i.
-A request for proposals for new work and/or revision of an existing standard will be issued in the form of a Codex circular letter, if required. - ii.
+The Committee on Food Hygiene will, normally, employ the following process for undertaking new work. - i.
+A request for proposals for new work and/or revision of an existing standard will be issued in the form of a Codex Circular Letter, if required. - ii.
 Proposals for new work received in response to the Codex Circular Letter will be transmitted to the Host of the ad hoc Working Group as well as the CCFH Host government and Codex Secretariats.
 Proposals should describe the new work and provide a rationale for taking up the new work.
 The proposal may include a project document to facilitate sending a request to the CAC for approval; the absence of a project document could delay approval of new work. - iii.
-The Host of the ad hoc Working Group will collate the proposals for new work in a document that will be distributed by the Codex Secretariat to Codex Members and Observers for review and comment within a specified time frame.
+The Host of the ad hoc Working Group will collate the proposals for new work in a document that will be distributed by the Codex Secretariat to Codex members and observers for review and comment within a specified time frame.
+Note: Currently the CX/FH agenda item for new work does not include a box about submitting comments, similar to that on documents that are within the "Step" process.

-&lt;sup>3 Codex Alimentarius Commission, Procedural Manual.
+3 Codex Alimentarius Commission, Procedural Manual.

-&lt;sup>4 The elements of a project document are described in the Codex Alimentarius Commission, Procedural Manual.
+4 The elements of a project document are described in the Codex Alimentarius Commission, Procedural Manual.

-- iv.
+iv.
 The ad hoc Working Group will meet as decided by the Committee, normally on the day prior to the plenary session of CCFH, to develop recommendations for consideration by the Committee during the CCFH session.
 The ad hoc Working Group will review the proposals for new work along with comments submitted.
-It will verify the completeness and compliance with the prioritization criteria of the proposals for new work and make recommendations to the Committee on whether the proposals for new work should be accepted, denied, or returned for additional information. - v.
+It will verify the completeness and compliance with the prioritization criteria of the proposals for new work and make recommendations to the Committee on whether the proposals for new work should be accepted, denied, or returned for additional information.

+- v.
 If accepted, a recommendation will be provided on the priority of the proposal for new work compared to pre-established priorities.
 The priority of the proposals for new work will be established using the guidelines presented above.
 Proposals for new work of lower priority may be delayed if resources are limiting.
 Proposals for new work of lower priority not recommended may be reconsidered at the next CCFH session.
 If the ad hoc Working Group recommends that a proposal for new work be "denied" or "returned for revision," a justification for this recommendation will be provided. - vi.
 At the CCFH session, the ad hoc Working Group Chair will introduce the recommendations of the ad hoc Working Group to the Committee.
 The CCFH will decide whether a proposal for new work and/or revision of an existing standard is accepted, returned for revision, or denied.
-If accepted, a project document, which may include amendments agreed upon by the Committee, will be prepared by the CCFH (or, if a project document was submitted with the proposed work, CCFH may recommend revisions) and submitted to the CAC with a request for approval of the proposed new work. - vii.
+If accepted, a project document5, which may include amendments agreed upon by the Committee, will be prepared by the CCFH (or, if a project document was submitted with the proposed work, CCFH may recommend revisions) and submitted to the Codex Alimentarius Commission (CAC) with a request for approval of the proposed new work. - vii.
 The CCFH Workplan (see below) will be updated at each meeting of the ad hoc Working Group in order to maintain continuity and a historical record of CCFH's consideration of new work.